Legendary Game Designers: Geoff Crammond

 Grand Prix 3, though seen by many as the weakest installment, Geoff considers it the one he made the most advancements with.
 It was released in 2000.
 This version introduced the all-new wet weather system, including variable water depths and grip changes.
 This system even featured parts of the track being dry while others were wet.

-Geoff completely overhauled the modeling of the transmission system, the tires and incorporated an active differential system.
+Geoff completely overhauled the modeling of the tires and the transmission system; he finally incorporated an active differential system.
 It was also the first time that the cars could do 'doughnuts' and flip upside down.
 Geoff stated in an interview, "This kind of enhancement was not trivial."
 Grand Prix 3 also saw the addition of the ability to collide with debris.

 The last game that Geoff would ever release publicly was Grand Prix 4.
 Working with a team of about 30 at MicroProse, he worked on the physics and AI for the game.
 He also took raw GPS data and converted it into a physics track mesh that would contain everything inside.
 From there, MicroProse finished the game with minimal input from Geoff, save for providing interfaces and things of that nature.